danwing/cidfi/draft-wing-cidfi.md

 querying https://\<PvD-ID\>/.well-known/pvd as described in {{Section 4.1 of !RFC8801}}.

+### Client Learns Using DNS or 3GPP PCO

+The client determines that a local network is CIDFI-capable if the client receives an explicit signal from the network, e.g., via a dedicated DHCP option or a 3GPP PCO (Protocol Configuration Option) Information Element.
+An example of explicit signal would be a DHCPv6 option or DHCPv4 sub-option that that is returned as part of
+{{?RFC7839}}.

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}

 The response from the previous step in {{discovery}} will contain one or more